Omnichannel Marketing: Driving Customer Value & Business Growth

 Specifically, you will:

-• Learn what omnichannel marketing offers over a conventional single or multichannel approach
+• Learn what omnichannel marketing offers over a conventional single-channel or multichannel approach.

-• Learn to design blueprints for omnichannel marketing campaigns, control the distribution of your products more effectively, and make them accessible to your customers
+• Design a blueprint for omnichannel marketing campaigns, control the distribution of your products more effectively, and make them accessible to your customers.

-• Explore how an omnichannel brand manages relationships with different types of wholesalers and retailers, and identify the best ways of measuring channel success to optimize your strategy
+• Explore how an omnichannel brand manages relationships with different types of wholesalers and retailers, and identify the best measurement tactics to help optimize your strategy.

-• Understand the nuances of channel relationships, including legal and private label considerations, to select the channels that work best for your brand
+• Understand the nuances of channel relationships, including legal and private label considerations, to design a channel ecosystem that prioritizes the channels that work best for your brand.

 Who Is This Program For?

-This program provides professionals with frameworks that will enable any organization to meet the challenges posed by the modern-day marketplace.
+This program provides professionals with the frameworks and tools to develop an omnichannel strategy that embraces the modern customer experience journey.
 The program will be particularly beneficial for:

 Program Experience